For Students

 Naviance

-- Get involved in the planning and advising process - Build a resume, complete online surveys, and manage timelines and deadlines for making decisions about colleges and careers.
+- Get Involved in the Planning and Advising Process - Build a resume, complete online surveys, and manage timelines and deadlines for making decisions about colleges and careers.

-- Research colleges - Compare GPA, standardized test scores, and other statistics of students who have been admitted to the college.
+- Research Colleges - Compare GPA, standardized test scores, and other statistics of students who have been admitted to the college.

-- Research scholarships - Use a scholarship website database to find a wide variety of scholarships.
+- Research Scholarships - Use a scholarship website database to find a wide variety of scholarships.

-- Create future plans - Create goals and to-dos, and complete tasks assigned to you by the school to better prepare yourself for your future college and career goals.
+- Create Future Plans - Create goals and to-dos, and complete tasks assigned to you by the school to better prepare yourself for your future college and career goals.

 The link below is a video lesson that will give you the opportunity to review navigation via a mobile device and access a foundational tour of each of the Naviance Student sections.